matthewkmayer/matthewkmayer.github.io/blag/content/post/rusty-von-humboldt.md

 We count a merged PR or a commit directly to the repo as a commit.
 PRs not accepted aren't counted.

+RvH starts with getting the list of files from S3 that match the requirements: year and number of hours.
+It then splits that in two and sends it to two worker threads that download each file and use rayon to parse the decompressed JSON data.

+Deduplication relies heavily on Postgres' `ON CONFLICT` abilities for upserts: we update data if the information we have is newer and ignore data already in the database.
+(More words on batching upserts for performance)

 ## Deployment and running

+Due to complexities and roughness of containers with Rust, Rusoto and openssl, we opted to make an AMI with RvH installed.
+To do this we built RvH on an EC2 instance and saved the machine image (AMI).
+The service was triggered weekly to start the AMI with a startup script providing configuration such as S3 bucket source, year to process, what mode to run in and where to upload the results.

+*2020 update: Dockerization is far easier with rustls: RvH was converted to use AWS ECS Fargate for "serverless" instead of using AMIs*

 ## Results

+It works, it powered data analysis at my day job for years before a rewrite in Go because our company has more Go expertise.

 ## Future work and blog posts

+*2020 update: stdlib channels were replaced with crossbeam-channel and vectors were replaced with BTreeMaps for better performance*

 ## Lessons learned